 All About the Gap

-GRACE-FO raw data will be a series of measurements showing how far apart two satellites are.
-The twin GRACE satellites follow each other in orbit around the Earth, separated by about 137 miles (220 km).
+GRACE-FO raw data is a series of measurements showing how far apart two satellites are.
+The twin GRACE-FO satellites follow each other in orbit around the Earth, separated by about 137 miles (220 km).
 They constantly send microwave signals to each other to measure the distance between them.

-On a more sophisticated level, GRACE measures gravity, the force that anchors us to the planet.
+From distance measurements between the two satellites, GRACE data can be used to estimate Earth's gravity field, the force that anchors us to the planet.
 Gravity is the attraction between two objects.
 Its strength varies depending on how much mass those objects have and how far apart they are.

 Microwaves, Lasers and the Future